ALL Metrics

 Results

-In total, 9655 adolescent respondents participated.
-Multivariate tests indicated that teenagers aged 13-15 years (AOR: 1.34, 95% CI: 1.08-1.66) and teenagers aged> 15 years (AOR: 1.65, 95% CI: 1.25-2.17), teenagers who were male (AOR: 13.99, 95% CI: 11.11-17.63), teenagers who were exposed to cigarette smoke in public places outside the room (AOR: 2.00, 95% CI: 1.74-2.29), teenagers who had never seen anti-tobacco messages in the mass media (AOR: 1.23, 95% CI: 1.02-1.48), Teenagers who had parents who smoke (AOR: 1.26, 95% CI: 1.08-1.46), teenagers who saw teachers smoking in the school area (AOR: 1.42, 95% CI: 1.18-1.71), and teenagers who accepted offers of cigarettes from friends (AOR: 15.11, 95% CI: 10.33-22.11).
+In total, 9,655 adolescent respondents participated in this study.
+Multivariate analysis showed that smoking initiation was more likely among teenagers aged 13–15 years (AOR: 1.34, 95% CI: 1.08–1.66), those older than 15 years (AOR: 1.65, 95% CI: 1.25–2.17), males (AOR: 13.99, 95% CI: 11.11–17.63), those exposed to cigarette smoke in public places (AOR: 2.00, 95% CI: 1.74–2.29), those who had never seen anti-tobacco messages in mass media (AOR: 1.23, 95% CI: 1.02–1.48), those with smoking parents (AOR: 1.26, 95% CI: 1.08–1.46), those who saw teachers smoking at school (AOR: 1.42, 95% CI: 1.18–1.71), and those who accepted cigarette offers from friends (AOR: 15.11, 95% CI: 10.33–22.11).

 Conclusion